Kepier power station

-Kepier power station refers to a cancelled coal-fired power station on the River Wear at Kepier, 0.75 mi north east of Durham, County Durham, North East England.
+The Kepier power station was a cancelled coal-fired power station on the River Wear at Kepier, 0.75 mi north east of Durham, County Durham, North East England.
 Planned by the North Eastern Electric Supply Company (NESCo) in 1944, it was never realised as the scheme faced stiff opposition from those who claimed it would obstruct views of the historic Durham Cathedral from the East Coast Main Line.
 A number of people supported the scheme as it would help meet the increasing demand for electricity and provide much needed jobs in the post-depression, post-war economy of Britain.
 The station, which had been designed by architect Giles Gilbert Scott, would have been operational by the late 1940s and would have generated 150 megawatts of electricity.
 However, following a public inquiry the plans were not approved and instead NESCo installed additional capacity at their existing power stations.

 Background

 After several years of preliminary planning, surveying sites and drawing up plans, the North Eastern Electric Supply Company (NESCo) bought the site of a large rifle range, over both sides of the River Wear, at Kepier, 0.75 mi north east of the city of Durham, and in early 1944 publicly announced their plans to build a large coal-fired power station on the site.
 The station was part of a post-war plan by NESCo, and the scheme had a projected cost of £3,500,000.
 The site was chosen in the mid-Durham area to be close to the coal supplies.
 It also needed to be a short distance from the River Wear, downstream of Durham, and on solid foundations.
 Mine workings in County Durham restricted the number of possible sites which could meet the requirement for solid foundations.
 The site also required good road and rail access.

 The estimated build time for the station was around four years, and once completed the station was expected to employ around 300 people.
 In June 1944, NESCo formally submitted their plans for consent of construction.